a5hlynx/ta_i-filter/README.md

 ## Ingest access logs

-Just specify either i-filter:v8 or i-filter:v9 as sourcetype depending on the i-Filter version in ingesting its access logs.
+Just specify i-filter:access as sourcetype, then the app automatically recognizes its version among 8, 9, and 10 in ingesting access logs.

 ## Generate sample logs

-The Add-on automatically generates i-Filter access logs in both ver 8 and 9 if [Eventgen](https://splunkbase.splunk.com/app/1924/) is installed and enabled on your Splunk.
+The Add-on automatically generates i-Filter access logs in ver 8, 9, and 10 if [Eventgen](https://splunkbase.splunk.com/app/1924/) is installed and enabled on your Splunk.
 The generated data is indexized into main by default, which can be changed by modifying eventgen.conf.
 See also [Eventgen Documentation](http://splunk.github.io/eventgen/).